TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/Index.rst

         ],
     ]

-It specifies two tabs first one with four fields "general,category,subject,message" and second one with field "personal" on it.
+It specifies two tabs: First one with four fields "general", "category" "subject" and "message", and second with the field "personal" on it.
 Only the default type "0" is specified.
-It looks like this:
+Opening such a record looks like this:

 .. figure:: ../Images/TypesSysNote.png
    :alt: The internal note input form